Skip to main content

 Native Range

-Native to the Pacific Coast from Alaska south through British Columbia, Washington, and Oregon to northern California, from sea level to moderate elevations.
+Native to the Pacific coast from Alaska to northern California.
+Found on coastal dunes, bogs, wet flats, and windswept headlands at sea level to moderate elevations.

 Suggested Uses